Haybhie/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 # 0x15 Javascript - Web JQuery :roller_coaster:

 > JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
 JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
 It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.
-This project covers Jquery and DOM events
+This project covers the events of Jquery and DOM.

 ## Learning Objectives :heavy_check_mark: